 I love dried fruits, nuts and seeds, cacao and coconut oil.
 Mixing some of these ingredients and a pinch of salt and It’s ready to go!

-We enjoy reading your blog, you pose a lot of philosophical questions that give us ‘pause for thought’.
+We enjoy reading your blog, you post a lot of philosophical questions that give us ‘pause for thought’.
 Recently you wrote the post ‘Vegan?’.
-What are your favourite plant-based meals?
+What are your favourite plant-based meals/recipes?

 I love bean/lentils patties with a big salad or roasted potatoes!